 Tait products are known for their rugged build, and the TP9400 is no exception.
 The robust design has IP67 sealing and shock absorbing impact-protected corners, exceeds relevant MIL-STD-810G standards, and features a water-shedding grille which aids voice clarity in wet environments.

 - Operation in VHF and 700/800MHz frequency bands

 - Minimized risk with multi-mode operation for staged migration

-- Greater vendor choice, increased competition and interoperability with adherence to the P25 standards and software-upgradability to P25 Phase 2
+- Greater vendor choice, increased competition and interoperability with adherence to the P25 standards

 - Efficient operations with encryption, voice and data, simulcast support and pre-set status messages